Comet: Early observations and thought

-Scientific approach
+Modern astronomy

 Crude attempts at a parallax measurement of Halley's Comet were made in 1456, but were erroneous.
-Regiomontanus was the first to attempt to calculate diurnal parallax by observing the great comet of 1472.
+Regiomontanus was the first to attempt to calculate diurnal parallax by observing the Great Comet of 1472.
 His predictions were not very accurate, but they were conducted in the hopes of estimating the distance of a comet from Earth.

 In the 16th century, Tycho Brahe and Michael Maestlin demonstrated that comets must exist outside of Earth's atmosphere by measuring the parallax of the Great Comet of 1577.
 Within the precision of the measurements, this implied the comet must be at least four times more distant than from Earth to the Moon.
 Based on observations in 1664, Giovanni Borelli recorded the longitudes and latitudes of comets that he observed, and suggested that cometary orbits may be parabolic.
 Despite being a skilled astronomer, in his 1623 book The Assayer, Galileo Galilei rejected Brahe's theories on the parallax of comets and claimed that they may be a mere optical illusion, despite little personal observation.
 In 1625, Maestlin's student Johannes Kepler upheld that Brahe's view of cometary parallax was correct.
 Additionally, mathematician Jacob Bernoulli published a treatise on comets in 1682.

 During the early modern period comets were studied for their astrological significance in medical disciplines.
 Many healers of this time considered medicine and astronomy to be inter-disciplinary and employed their knowledge of comets and other astrological signs for diagnosing and treating patients.

 Isaac Newton, in his Principia Mathematica of 1687, proved that an object moving under the influence of gravity by an inverse square law must trace out an orbit shaped like one of the conic sections, and he demonstrated how to fit a comet's path through the sky to a parabolic orbit, using the comet of 1680 as an example.

 He describes comets as compact and durable solid bodies moving in oblique orbit and their tails as thin streams of vapor emitted by their nuclei, ignited or heated by the Sun.
 He suspected that comets were the origin of the life-supporting component of air.
 He pointed out that comets usually appear near the Sun, and therefore most likely orbit it.
 On their luminosity, he stated, "The comets shine by the Sun's light, which they reflect," with their tails illuminated by "the Sun's light reflected by a smoke arising from [the coma]".